sdiehl/stephendiehl.com/posts/monads.md

 <img src="/images/coherence2.svg" width="200px"/>
 </p>

-Or triple can be defined as a series of *string diagrams*.
+Alternatively we can express our triple as a series of *string diagrams*.

 <p>
 <img src="/images/string3.svg"/>